phohenecker/torch-test-case/README.md

 [`TestCase.assertTrue`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertTrue) for any assertion that we need to make, yet this commonly leads to convoluted code that is hard to read and maintain.

-The module `torch-test-case` defines the class `TorchTestCase`, which extends `unittest.TestCase` such that many assertions support instances of various PyTorch classes.
+The module `torchtestcase` defines the class `TorchTestCase`, which extends `unittest.TestCase` such that many assertions support instances of various PyTorch classes.